With 2 birthdays in the last 2 weeks, I’m sharing Social Distancing Birthday Ideas! Here are 5 ways to celebrate a birthday together but apart.

 While this all REALLY sucks, we are making the best of it.
 We have found ways to celebrate a quarantine birthday that best fits each kid.

-If you have a birthday to celebrate, I hope these Quarantine Birthday Ideas help spur your creativity while in captivity!
+If you have a birthday to celebrate, I hope these Social Distancing Birthday Ideas help spur your creativity while in captivity!

 Social Distancing Rules